hvandermarel/GNSS-Perl-toolbox/utils/README.md

 and/or day of month information:

 - `gpstime.pl` GNSS date and time conversion, file templates, and make file creation
+- `gpsdir` GNSS directory listing
-- `gpsdircmp.pl` comparison of two directories with GNSS files in different formats
+- `gpsdircmp.pl` GNSS directory comparison with different file formats
+- `gpslatency.pl` GNSS file latency
-- `ydrange.pl` generate a comma separated list of (files with) year-month-day information
+- `ydrange.pl` comma separated list of (files with) year-month-day information

 Most of the scripts depend on the `libgpstime.pm` Perl module for processing the file templates and date/time conversion.
 The module must be installed in the same directory as the scripts.